5 Ways to Make Thanksgiving Special This Year

 2. Decorate for the Season

-Set the mood for celebration by adding the vibrant fall colors to your home decor.
+Set the mood for celebration by adding vibrant fall colors to your home decor.
 Nothing makes Thanksgiving extra special than little pumpkins by your entrance door or elaborate centerpieces on your dinner table.

 Let your creativity soar and go for bold arrangement in autumnal hues or stick to a minimalist look.
 Even if you don’t host a big Thanksgiving party this year, these special decorations will lift your spirit and remind you of many other reasons to be thankful for.

-Homemade candles - Roads and Destinations
+The art of making candles - Roads and Destinations

 3. Light a Fall Candle

 Infuse your home with festive scents.
 Light your favorite fall candle while taking a break from cooking or cuddling with the family in front of TV.
-Better yet, get crafty and make your own Thanksgiving inspired candles with a special scent that speaks to the preferences of all family members.
+Better yet, get crafty and make your own Thanksgiving-inspired candles with a special scent that speaks to the preferences of all family members.

 4. Grab a Pumpkin Spice Latte